 npm run dev

-When installing with Breeze, it will ask which stack you want to use.
-You can choose the one that suits you.
-Since we'll be using React, we select "React with Inertia".
+During the Breeze installation, Laravel will ask which stack you want to use.
+Choose the option that fits your project.
+Since this example uses React, select "React with Inertia".

 Routes and Controller